 So how do drugs impact the relationships with people in our lives when we aren’t directly related to them?
 We asked Americans how likely they were to stay in a relationship with someone who’d become seriously addicted to illicit substances.
 As with nearly everything else regarding drug use – there was no one definitive answer.

 More women than men told us they would leave a partner who’d become addicted to drugs.
 More than half (56 percent) admitted they wouldn’t stay in a relationship with someone suffering from substance abuse, and over a third expected their partners wouldn’t stay with them under the same circumstances.
-Men we polled were more likely to help their partners through addiction, but also more likely to expect their partners wouldn’t stay with them.
-For people overcoming substance abuse, even just the process of withdrawal can be challenging.
-Feelings of anxiety, body aches, nausea, and depression can occur while someone is struggling to take their life back after addiction.
+Men we polled were more likely to help their partners through addiction, but they were also more likely to expect their partners wouldn’t stay with them.

 The average length of the relationship played a role in how Americans expected they would react if their significant others became addicted, and relationships over a year typically led more people to stick around than short-term romances.